Well kids, this is all very improving but how about we build a guitar with the frets in all the right places to hit all the right notes?

 It won’t be able to play in every key – it will sound (slightly) out of tune with equal-temperament instruments like piano and normal guitars – even when they are tuned to A = 432 Hz.
 But it will be acutely in-tune with itself and the frequencies we have identified as being “the still points in the turning universe”.
 It will be truly musical, in the deepest possible sense.

 The ideal instrument will probably have bent frets, like the True-Temperament instruments here.
-But unlike us, who would bend the frets to ensure that each note is exactly harmonically correct, True-Temperament has bent their frets to ensure Equal Temperament at each fret.
+But unlike us, who would bend the frets to ensure that each note is exactly harmonically correct according to Just Intonation, True-Temperament instead has bent their frets to ensure Equal Temperament at each fret.
 Sometimes the potential of an invention is not fully realized by its inventor!

 So, until I get my act together and produce my own neck with bent frets, then I am stuck with three options: